nix-community/nix-on-droid/README.md

 The zipball generation is probably what you are after.
 Get an x86_64 computer with Nix.
 Run one of the following:
 ```
-nix build -f ./src --argstr arch aarch64 bootstrapZip
+nix build -f ./pkgs --argstr arch aarch64 bootstrapZip
-nix build -f ./src --argstr arch i686 bootstrapZip
+nix build -f ./pkgs --argstr arch i686 bootstrapZip
 ```

 Put the zip file from `result` on some HTTP server and specify the parent directory URL during the installation.
 To re-trigger the installation, you can use
 'clear data' on the Android app (after backing stuff up, obviously).
-Now that we have an upgrade path for everything except for the `proot` binary, this should not be needed anymore.
+Now that we have an upgrade path for everything, this should not be needed anymore.

 If you want to change the nix-on-droid channel to your custom one, you can do that either with `nix-channel` after the installation, or by using `--argstr nixOnDroidChannelURL <URL>`.

+**Note**: The `proot` binary is currently not build on the android device because we are not able to pre-build and cache the proot package in cachix.
+The reason for that is that `proot` needs to be cross-compiled with bionic toolchain which results in different nix store paths in comparison to building it natively on the device.

+The current workaround is to hardcode the path to the wanted `proot` nix store path in `modules/environment/login/default.nix`.
+During evaluation time on the android device this store path will be downloaded from the binary cache (<https://nix-on-droid.cachix.org/>).
+This in return means the `proot` derivation has to be present there or in any other binary cache configured in the `nix.conf` on the device.

 ## Tips

-* Run `hm-install`.
-Otherwise you could find the system a bit too barebones.
-* If you don't want to, read the tips that are displayed at the beginning of each new session.
 * To grant the app access to the storage, use the toggle in the app settings (reachable from Android settings).
 * If the terminal freezes, use 'Acquire wakelock' button in the notification and/or tone down your device's aggressive power saving measures.
-* If you have name resolution issues, start with specifying your nameservers in `/etc/resolv.conf`.

 ## Technical overview